MikVR7/Homie/💡project-docs/docs/DESTINATION_COLORS.md

 - Backend accepts and validates the provided color
 - If no color provided, backend auto-assigns from palette

-### Color Uniqueness
+### Color Assignment Philosophy

+**Backend is the Source of Truth:**
+- Backend automatically assigns colors when destinations are created
 - Backend validates colors are valid hex codes
-- Backend does NOT enforce uniqueness (frontend handles this)
-- If frontend sends duplicate color, backend accepts it
-- Frontend is source of truth for color assignments
+- Backend uses sequential cycling for consistency
+- Frontend may suggest colors, but backend makes final decision
+- Frontend should use backend-assigned colors (not override them)
+- Color repetition after 20 destinations is expected and intentional

 ## Testing